 Interest Rate Risk: What Does the Future Hold?

-Kraig Ritter, CPA, Partner and John Mills, Managing Consultant, BKD, LLP
+Kraig Ritter, CPA, and Bob Swartz, CPA, Partners, BKD, LLP

 We have been in a unique economic and interest rate environment since 2008.
 In that time, deposit bases have grown and loan demand has decreased.
 With recent indications that the economy is on the path of recovery, will this trend continue, and what impact will it have on your interest rate risk model?
 Are you prepared to update assumptions to account for the changing interest rate environment and change in customer behavior?
 This session discusses expectations for your interest rate risk model, assumptions and how they impact your model, and back-testing and why you may not be getting the full picture.

 Business and Regulatory Aspects of Third Party Relationships